Fun Ice Breaker Questions for Meetings

 Consider these sample questions for your meetings and possibly even use some of the ideas to develop your own ice breakers.
 Some questions are designed just for fun, but others have suggestions for how they might be used to launch into a broader conversation.

 - If you were a vegetable, what vegetable would you be?

 - If you woke up tomorrow as an animal, what animal would you choose to be and why?
-While an amusing ice breaker, this also can lead to discussions about the valuable traits different animals possess and how those traits might relate to people.
+(While an amusing ice breaker, this fun question can also lead to discussions about the valuable traits different animals possess and how those traits might relate to people.)

 - If you could live anywhere on this planet and take everything that you love with you, where would you choose to live?
-This can lead to further discussion about the types of experiences people value
+(This ice breaker question can lead to further discussion about the types of experiences people value.)

 - What favorite color are you and how does being that color make you feel?
-For any work that involves design, this can be a fun way to begin a discussion about color options.
+(For any work that involves any type of design, this can be a fun ice breaker question to ask to discuss color options.)

 - If you could choose an imaginary friend, who would you choose and why?

 - If you could sit on a bench in a beautiful woods, who would you like sitting next to you on the bench and why?

 - Are you sunrise, daylight, twilight, or night?
 Please share why you picked your time of day.